Casio PX-860 review

 - Multidimensional Morphing Air sound features

-Before we move onto the meat and potatoes of our review, please take a look at some of the best selling digital pianos on Amazon, and see how their features and prices compare to the PX-860:
+Before we move onto the meat and potatoes of our review, please take a look at some of the best selling digital pianos online, and see how their features and prices compare to the PX-860:

 The Casio PX-850 was well renowned for its impressive sound quality, but this is certainly the area where the new PX-860 is really able to show off its strengths.
 As soon as you sit down at this black digital piano and hit that first note, you would be forgiven for thinking that you are sitting at an old grand piano.